adrianwedd/AI-SWE/ARCHITECTURE.md

 ```

 ### SelfAuditor
-Inspects code quality metrics and generates refactor tasks when complexity is
+Evaluates code metrics and decides when refactors are required.
+Metrics are
-high.
-The initial implementation relies on **radon** to calculate cyclomatic
-complexity for Python modules.
-Historical tracking with **wily** will be added
-later.
-The auditor never mutates code directly; instead it returns a list of
-new tasks for the `Planner` to merge into `tasks.yml`.
+obtained via **radon** (cyclomatic complexity and maintainability index) and,
+optionally, **wily** for historical trends.
+The auditor never changes source
+files itself.
+Instead it returns task dictionaries that the `Planner` appends to
+`tasks.yml`.
+Each task describes the module, offending score and a brief
+refactor suggestion.

 ```python
 class SelfAuditor: